 There are three outstanding legal proceedings involving Mr. Gautam S. Adani.
-These relate to: (i) a civil dispute filed by Container Corporation of India Limited seeking to restrain the defendants named therein, including AEL and Mr. Gautam Adani, from proceeding with a cold chain project; (ii) the alleged violation of certain provisions of the Customs Act, 1962 (the "Customs Act") relating to the alleged misuse of an advance license granted to a third party for the import of metallurgical coke and the evasion of customs Act relating to the alleged violation of certain provisions of the Customs Act relating to the import and misuse of an aircraft.
+These relate to: (i) a civil dispute filed by Container Corporation of India Limited seeking to restrain the defendants named therein, including AEL and Mr. Gautam Adani, from proceeding with a cold chain project; (ii) the alleged violation of certain provisions of the Customs Act, 1962 (the "Customs Act") relating to the alleged misuse of an advance license granted to a third party for the import of metallurgical coke and the evasion of customs duty in relation thereto; and (iii) the alleged violation of certain provisions of the Customs Act relating to the import and misuse of an aircraft.
 These proceedings are pending at various stages of adjudication.